Configuring sensor-specific custom camera settings

 Select a retention period from the choices available or click Custom to specify a retention period in days.
 The maximum video retention period is 1,096 days.

-3. (Optional) In the Events and analytics section, activate camera events.
+3. (Optional) In the Events and analytics section, deactivate camera events.

 4. (Optional) In the Privacy protection section, activate privacy protection.